Majority voting is not good for heaven or hell, with mirrored performance: Introduction

-Proposals generated exogenously and having random effects were considered in (\cite{Penn09Farsighted,DziudaLoeper15Envir,DziudaLoper16JPE})\footnote{\aB{In \cite{DziudaLoper16JPE}, the importance of analyzing dynamic voting in a stochastic environment was emphasized and the scarcity of relevant work was noted.
-The authors mentioned publications since 2008; the ViSE model (\cite{CheBorz04MMSED}, etc.) differs significantly from the Dziuda and Loeper model, but belongs to the same class.}}, but the non-transferable nature of the individual utilities (i.e., measuring utilities in subjective scales rather than in a common ``currency'') made it difficult to study cooperative and prosocial strategies within the corresponding models.
-A simulation study of majority voting by bots with a random agenda in a model with ideal points was conducted in \cite{BrewerJuybari24}.
+Proposals generated exogenously and having random effects were considered \aV{by} \cite{Penn09Farsighted} and \cite{DziudaLoeper15Envir,DziudaLoper16JPE}\footnote{\aB{\cite{DziudaLoper16JPE} \aV{emphasized} the importance of analyzing dynamic voting in stochastic environments and \aV{noted} the scarcity of relevant work. \x{The authors mentioned publications since 2008;}The ViSE model (\cite{CheBorz04MMSED}, etc.) differs significantly from the Dziuda and Loeper model, but belongs to the same class.}}, but the non-transferable nature of the individual utilities (i.e., measuring utilities in subjective scales rather than in a common ``currency'') made it difficult to study cooperative and prosocial strategies within the models used.
+A simulation study of majority voting by bots with a random agenda in a model with ideal points was conducted \aV{by} \cite{BrewerJuybari24}.

-The studies of cooperation in dynamic voting in the game of pie sharing with transferable utilities started with \cite{Epple87CoopRep}.
-An experimental study of cooperative solutions was performed in \cite{Eavey96CoopMaj}.
-Interesting results on coalition dynamics and decision effectiveness in a model with discounting and bribes were obtained in \cite{GomesJehiel05}.
-The results of \cite{CheMal18optNA}, where we looked for the optimal threshold of qualified majority, are comparable with the results of \cite{KrishnaMorgan15}, where a stochastic model was studied for which, under certain conditions, simple majority was optimal.
-The problem of the optimal voting threshold was also considered in \cite{CompteJehiel17OptMaj}, where proposals were generated exogenously and the profitability of the first accepted proposal was evaluated; in that model, the unanimity rule would be optimal if there were no discounting.
+\x{The studies of}\aV{Research on} cooperation \aV{under} dynamic voting in the \aV{pie-sharing} game with transferable utilities \aV{was initiated by} \cite{Epple87CoopRep}. \cite{Eavey96CoopMaj} performed an experimental study of cooperative solutions. \cite{GomesJehiel05} obtained interesting results on coalition dynamics and decision effectiveness in a model with discounting and bribes.
+The results of \cite{CheMal18opt}, where we looked for the optimal threshold \aG{rule}\x{of qualified majority}, are comparable with the results of \cite{KrishnaMorgan15}, where a stochastic model was studied for which, under certain conditions, simple majority was optimal.
+The problem of the optimal voting threshold was also considered \aV{by} \cite{CompteJehiel17OptMaj}, where proposals were generated exogenously and the profitability of the first accepted proposal was evaluated; in that model, the unanimity rule would be optimal if there were no discounting.